 - Terrorism coverage

-To be eligible for insurance under this policy, an applicant must be a resident of Canada and covered under a Canadian, provincial or territorial government health insurance plan.
+To be eligible for insurance under this plan, an applicant must be at least 30 days of age, a resident of Canada and covered under a Canadian, provincial or territorial government health insurance plan.

 Applicants age 60 or over need to complete the Medical Questionnaire to determine their eligibility and rate category.